mmirate/groupme_hvz_rs/README.md

 ### 4. Heroku

-Compile the program by running `cargo build`.
+Compile the program by running `cargo build --release`.

-Copy the program (`target/debug/groupme_hvz_rs`) to the root of the repo, commit, and deploy to Heroku.
+Copy the program (`target/release/groupme_hvz_rs`) to the root of the repo, commit, and deploy to Heroku.
 Follow any other relevant instructions in Heroku's documentation.

 ### 5. Verify